icon-community/icon.community/content/blog/2022/2022-03-02-introducing-icon-bridge/index.md

 Like BTP, ICON Bridge is chain-agnostic and able to interconnect any blockchain that supports smart contracts.
 It will function in a comparable manner to many other popular cross-chain bridges throughout the industry.
 Those who have utilized bridges on other popular chains should feel just as comfortable using ICON Bridge.

-ICON Bridge will offer a glimpse of what to expect once BTP is live: integrations between Moonriver Network, Binance Smart Chain, and NEAR and the implementation of the originally proposed auction system for BTP that will aggregate cross-chain transaction fees into the FAS (Fee Aggregation SCORE).
+ICON Bridge will offer a glimpse of what to expect once BTP is live: integrations between Moonriver Network, BNB Smart Chain, and NEAR and the implementation of the originally proposed auction system for BTP that will aggregate cross-chain transaction fees into the FAS (Fee Aggregation SCORE).

 A key feature to note is that ICON Bridge will not require other chains to hard fork to implement the bridge, thereby providing a fairly straightforward integration path.
 We anticipate this will lead to increased adoption from various chains, connections that will ultimately transfer to BTP.